Bayselonarrend/OpenIntegrations/docs/en/md/Ozon/Uploading-and-updating-products/Get-products-filter-structure.md

 <br/>

 :::tip
+Related functions: GetProductList, GetProductsStocks, GetProductsPrices

  The description of the filter fields can be found on the documentation page for product list retrieving method: [post /v2/product/list](https://docs.ozon.ru/api/seller/#operation/ProductAPI_GetProductList)
 :::
 <br/>